Modern cars are far less likely to overheat than older vehicles, but it can still happen.

 If your car overheats in traffic, change to neutral and rev the engine.
 This will operate the water pump and increase the fan speed, which will suck more water and air through the radiator, cooling the engine.

-Avoid using your brakes unnecessarily, as this increases drag on the engine.
+Avoid using your brakes unnecessarily, as this increases drag on the engine

 Call your roadside assistance provider and await help.

 For most motorists, taking an overheated car to the nearest garage is the easiest way to get back on the road.

 Pressure test the radiator system for leaks

 Attach it to the radiator, then pump up the pressure.
 If water comes out of the holes in the radiator, you have a leak.

 No leaks?
 Check your radiator cap

 You could pressure test the cap with a special system, but they are so cheap you're probably better off buying a new one.

 Turn it on full blast, then check under the bonnet to see if the fans are working.
 If they are not, there won’t be enough air being sucked into the radiator, causing the engine to overheat.

 You can check the fan motors with a jumper wire: attach one end to the positive cable on the battery and the other on the red cable that feeds the motor you're testing.
 If the fan fails to spin, the motor is burnt out.

 Most thermostats can be located by following the radiator hose to the thermostat housing.
 This has a bolt on the top and the bottom; simply pull the thermostat out and replace it with a new one.

 With luck, one of the above components caused your car's engine to overheat.

 Modern units are manufactured from plastic and aluminium, the latter of which can corrode over time, meaning the radiator no longer dissipates heat.

 Head gasket starting to blow

-While replacing your radiator is costly, fixing a faulty head gasket is even more so.
-The engine will need to be stripped down, rebuilt and reinstalled, which may cost up to £1,000 - more than some cars are worth in their entirety.
+To fix a faulty head gasket, the engine will need to be stripped down, rebuilt and reinstalled, which may cost up to £1,000 - more than some cars are worth in their entirety.